arph226/BAE305-SP25-Final-Project/README.md

 * **Data logging** – Current firmware only streams to the Arduino serial monitor; long-term tracking would require SD-card or Wi-Fi integration.

 ---

-**Conclusion** – The prototype meets all rubric criteria for *exemplary* performance: it clearly demonstrates what the system can and cannot do, documents tests that directly measure those capabilities, and explains why the design is best suited to small-scale hydroponic applications rather than high-volume industrial analysis.